The Modern AI Playbook

 2027 Rubin Ultra 100 PFLOPS (FP4) / 5 ExaFLOPS (FP8, rack) 1TB HBM4e (per 4 dies)

 Now AI models are the main consumers of those processors.
-The more popular of those are ChatGPT-4, Anthropic’s Claude and Perplexity.
+The most popular of those are ChatGPT-4, Anthropic’s Claude and Perplexity.
 ChatGPT-4 is based on the transformer architecture.
 It is able to handle long conversations and maintain better context over multiple turns.
 It is stronger in creative writing, technical writing, reasoning tasks, and code generation.
 It has better performance on logic-heavy tasks and answering technical queries.
 It is mainly used for chatbots, automated content creation, code writing, customer support, and more advanced AI tasks.

 OpenAI, the company behind ChatGPT, has experienced remarkable growth in both valuation and revenue.
 As of late 2024, OpenAI reached a valuation of $157 billion following its latest funding round, making it one of the most valuable private companies in the world.
 The company’s annual recurring revenue (ARR) has grown exponentially, reaching approximately $3.7 billion in 2024, driven primarily by ChatGPT subscriptions and API usage.
 OpenAI has raised over $13 billion in total funding, with major investors including Microsoft, which has invested $13 billion and maintains a strategic partnership that includes exclusive cloud computing arrangements.
 This rapid financial growth reflects the massive demand for generative AI capabilities across industries and the transformative potential of large language models.

-Claudeis the main competitor of OpenAI.
+Claude is the main competitor of OpenAI.
 It is supported by Amazon and excels at complex reasoning tasks, problem-solving, and in-depth analysis across a wide range of domains.
 Claude can write, debug, and explain code in many programming languages.
 It can analyze images and documents in addition to text and can engage in various conversation styles, from formal analysis to creative writing to casual discussion.

 Claude